-House Bill 91: Alaska Naturopathic Health Care Reform
+House Bill 40 and Senate Bill 38: Alaska Naturopathic Health Care Reform

-To receive updates when the bill is scheduled for hearings, moves committees or is up for a vote, you can use the Alaska Legislature's Bill Management and Tracking Facility (BTMF).
-You will have to register and create a new folder, then add HB91 to the bills you're monitoring.
+To receive updates when the bill is scheduled for hearings, moves committees or is up for a vote, you can use the Alaska Legislature's SMS Bill Tracking: Text a bill number (HB40 and/or SB38) to 559-245-2529 to enroll in text alerts.
+You will receive an enrollment confirmation and instructions on how to stop receiving alerts.

 Alaska law severely limits the scope of practice for licensed naturopathic doctors, preventing them from providing care that is standard to their training and practiced commonly in other U.S. states.
 These limitations serve to: